 - Hypercollaboration tools, like Microsoft Teams

 - Cloud management

-With the managed modern workplace, you won’t need to worry about what will happen when disaster strikes.
-Not only will you have tools in place to limit the damage, you’ll have a trusted partner you can rely on before, during and after an incident.
+With a managed services provider, you won’t need to worry about what will happen when disaster strikes.
+Not only will you have tools in place to limit the damage, you’ll also have a trusted partner you can rely on before, during and after an incident.